Menu

 This raises even more questions, particularly in relation to Warwick Smith’s media release.
 Why did he:

-1. Collude with the arbitrator by allowing the defendants to draft their own arbitration rules for the process instead of providing the independently drafted agreement that both Warwick Smith and the arbitrator assured the media, politicians and claimants, would be prepared?
+1. Colluded with the arbitrator by allowing the defendants to draft their own arbitration rules instead of providing the independently drafted agreement that both Warwick Smith and the arbitrator assured the media, politicians and claimants would be prepared.

-3. Allow the defendants to be present at monthly TIO board and council meetings where various COT case arbitrations were discussed?
+3. Would it be possible for the defendants to attend monthly TIO board and council meetings, where various COT case arbitrations were discussed?

-4. Allow Dr Hughes to continue to use an arbitration agreement that Dr Hughes, himself, stated was not a credible document to have used and needed revising (for the remaining claimants), even though Dr Hughes used it all the way through my COT arbitration and the result was allowed to stand?
+4. Will Dr Hughes be allowed to continue using an arbitration agreement that he himself stated was not credible and needed revising (for the remaining claimants), even though Dr Hughes used it all the way through my COT arbitration, and the result was allowed to stand?

-5. Allow Dr Hughes and his arbitration technical unit to assess and investigate less than 11 per cent of my legally submitted claim documents?
+5. Would you allow Dr. Hughes and his arbitration technical unit to assess and investigate less than 11 per cent of my legally submitted claim documents?

-6. Allow Dr Hughes to only assess losses that came from my school customers, which were the least lucrative customers, while ignoring the more lucrative over-40s singles-club losses?
+6. Allow Dr Hughes only to assess losses from my school customers, the least lucrative customers, while ignoring the more lucrative over-40s singles-club losses.

-7. Allow the defendants to have access to my claim material, during my arbitration, before it was submitted to the arbitrator?
+7. Would I allow the defendants to have access to my claim material during my arbitration before it was submitted to the arbitrator?

-8. Organise, with the defendants, that the TIO-appointed resource unit and the defendants would decide which arbitration procedural documents would be passed on to the arbitrator for assessment and which would be concealed from the process altogether (something which is not mentioned anywhere in the official arbitration agreement)?
+8. Organise, with the defendants, that the TIO-appointed resource unit and the defendants decide which arbitration procedural documents are passed on to the arbitrator for assessment and which are concealed from the process altogether (something that is not mentioned anywhere in the official arbitration agreement).

 9. Deliberately hide all these facts from the public in his 12 May 1995 media release?

-10. Also withhold from the public that, although the arbitration consultants wanted extra weeks to address my ongoing billing problems, these extra weeks were not allowed?
+10. Can you also withhold from the public that, although the arbitration consultants wanted extra weeks to address my ongoing billing problems, these extra weeks were not allowed?

 We can only guess at the answers to these 10 questions.
-However, it is quite clear that, if Warwick Smith had revealed the actual truth about our arbitrations, then there would have been such an outcry from the Australian public – and from many government ministers too – that Warwick Smith and Dr Hughes would have been brought into disrepute, along with all the others involved in the administrative side of the process, for having allowed this deplorable situation to continue for so long.
-That would have led to major pressure being applied for Warwick Smith and Dr Hughes to officially call the entire COT arbitration process null and void.
+However, it is quite clear that if Warwick Smith had revealed the actual truth about our arbitrations, then there would have been such an outcry from the Australian public – and from many government ministers, too – that Warwick Smith and Dr Hughes would have been brought into disrepute, along with all the others involved in the administrative side of the process, for having allowed this deplorable situation to continue for so long.
+That would have led to major pressure being applied for Warwick Smith and Dr Hughes to call the entire COT arbitration process null and void officially.

-On the second page of his letter, Dr Hughes further notes: “There are some procedural difficulties which revealed themselves during the Smith arbitration and which I would like to discuss with you when I return” (from a trip to Greece).
+Dr Hughes further notes on the second page of his letter: “There are some procedural difficulties which revealed themselves during the Smith arbitration and which I would like to discuss with you when I return” (from a trip to Greece).

-Warwick Smith withheld this letter from Alan Smith, even though he could have forwarded it on during the designated appeal period allowed for in the arbitration agreement, and Alan Smith has never been given any explanation as to what “procedural difficulties” Dr Hughes encountered during Alan’s arbitration.
+Warwick Smith withheld this letter from Alan Smith, even though he could have forwarded it during the designated appeal period allowed for in the arbitration agreement.
+Alan Smith has never been given any explanation as to what “procedural difficulties” Dr Hughes encountered during Alan’s arbitration.

-Dr Hughes letter to Warwick Smith was faxed to the TIO’s office on the following Saturday afternoon at 14.41 hours and then re-faxed to Warwick Smith’s home at 14.50 hours the same day.
+Dr Hughes's letter to Warwick Smith was faxed to the TIO’s office on the following Saturday afternoon at 14.41 hours and then re-faxed to Warwick Smith’s home at 14.50 hours the same day.
 At 17.15 hours, four documents, including a Media Release, were faxed to various TIO Board and Council members.
-The Media Release, from Warwick Smith, announced that: “The Administrator noted that the arbitration process, under the direction of the independent Arbitrator, Dr Hughes, appointed with the agreement of the parties, had been run in accordance with the principles of natural justice.”
+The Media Release from Warwick Smith announced that: “The Administrator noted that the arbitration process, under the direction of the independent Arbitrator, Dr Hughes, appointed with the agreement of the parties, had been run in accordance with the principles of natural justice.”

 PLEASE NOTE: The Media Release does not refer to Dr Hughes’ written opinion that: “… if the process is to remain credible, it is necessary to contemplate a time frame for completion which is longer than presently contained in the Arbitration Agreement.”

-On 24 January 1995 I responded to Dr Gordon Hughes’ very important 23 January 1995 letter, although I didn’t receive any acknowledgement that Dr Hughes had received it.
-John Pinnock, the second TIO, later wrote to me (on 28 June 1995) claiming that no-one had received my response to Dr Hughes’ letter, so therefore, according to Mr Pinnock, the record showed that I had not replied.
+On 24 January 1995, I responded to Dr Gordon Hughes’ very important 23 January 1995 letter, although I didn’t receive any acknowledgement that Dr Hughes had received it.
+John Pinnock, the second TIO, later wrote to me (on 28 June 1995) claiming that no one had received my response to Dr Hughes’ letter, so, according to Mr Pinnock, the record showed that I had not replied.

-If Dr Hughes had replied to my 24 January 1995 letter, which we now know his office definitely DID receive, I could then have proved Telstra’s fraudulent defence of my claims and I could have also raised serious questions about exactly how fraudulent Telstra’s behaviour was, overall, not only during my arbitration but possibly in other COT arbitrations as well.
+If Dr Hughes had replied to my 24 January 1995 letter, which we now know his office definitely DID receive, I could then have proved Telstra’s fraudulent defence of my claims and raised serious questions about exactly how fraudulent Telstra’s behaviour was overall, not only during my arbitration but possibly in other COT arbitrations as well.

 Open Letter File No/52-A to 52-C is just one of those many situations where unscrupulous people involved in the COT arbitrations cared little for the rights of the COT claimants.